History of Agroha

 The places of attraction are:

-which consists of three wings, the center of the complex is graced with the presence of Kuldevi Mahalaxmi.
-The dome of the Mahalaxmi temple is very big and the main `Kalash` of the temple is gold plated.
+The Temple Complex, which consists of three wings, the center of the complex is graced with the presence of Kuldevi Mahalaxmi.
+The dome of the Mahalaxmi temple is very big and the main 'Kalash' of the temple is gold plated.
 In northwest wing of temple complex is the Saraswati Temple.
 The eastern wing of the temple complex hosts the temple of Maharaj Agrasen.